 Kyle Thompson didn’t think he would survive as an artist but his work has been praised by professionals and hobbyists alike.

 After viewing the reaction his photos garnered, he gladly decided to pursue it full-time.

-Another examples of his creativity.
+Another example of his creativity.
 This shot is actually two desk lamps clamped to a chair with fog from a smoke machine.

 He has passion for his work, gets to do what he loves, and makes a living from it.
 Awesome.